ttronas/bsm2-python/CONTRIBUTING.md

 that any documentation update is done in the same way was a code contribution.

 !!! tip
-      Please notice that the [GitHub web interface] provides a quick way for proposing changes.
+      Please notice that the web interface provides a quick way for proposing changes.
 While this mechanism can  be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.

-      If you are interested in trying this method out, please navigate to the `docs` folder in the source [repository], find which file you would like to propose changes and click in the little pencil icon at the top, to open [GitHub's code editor].
+      If you are interested in trying this method out, please navigate to the `docs` folder in the source [repository], find which file you would like to propose changes and click in the little pencil icon at the top, to open the code editor.
 Once you finish editing the file, please write a message in the form at the bottom of the page describing which changes have you made and what are the motivations behind them and submit your proposal.